How Is Inflammation Driving My Symptoms?

 In this situation, the body is attacking itself because it no longer can properly identify a dangerous infectious pathogen from itself.
 These conditions can still be reversed but require more investigation than just reducing inflammation.

-The body can and will still respond very quickly when stressors in the client’s lifestyle are identified and eliminated or minimized.
-As the client learns about ways and develops skills to turn off the inflammatory cycle, the army of immune cells that patrol the body will reset and relearn how to properly identify the true enemy.
+The body can still respond very quickly when stressors in the client’s lifestyle are identified and eliminated or minimized.
+As the client learns about ways and develops skills to turn off the inflammatory cycle, the army of immune cells that patrol the body reset and relearn how to properly identify the true enemy.

 This process is not only beneficial with an autoimmune and auto-inflammatory disease but also conditions of asthma and seasonal allergies.
 We use lab testing to reveal what is in your gut and develop a protocol for support and healing.